LinkedIn turned half your recruiter into $450M ARR

 “Recruiters told us half their day was low-value work, so we made a bet on understanding their pain to get our solution right. — Dan Shapero, LinkedIn CEO”

-On yesterday's earnings call, Microsoft quietly disclosed that LinkedIn's agentic AI hiring products are pacing $450M ARR — a 0-to-billed run-rate in roughly 12 months against work humans were doing last year.
-New CEO Dan Shapero said it plain: "Recruiters told us half their day was low-value work, so we made a bet on understanding their pain to get our solution right."
-Translation: LinkedIn mapped 50% of recruiter activity, automated it inside the platform that already owns the data, and started billing for it.
-They didn't disrupt the ATS.
-They disrupted the human.
-If you sell into talent, run a recruiting team, or pay external recruiters — your pricing window is closing this quarter.
+On yesterday’s earnings call, Microsoft quietly disclosed that LinkedIn’s agentic AI hiring products are pacing $450M ARR — a 0-to-billed run-rate in roughly 12 months against work humans were doing last year.
+New CEO Dan Shapero said it like this: “Recruiters told us half their day was low-value work, so we made a bet on understanding their pain to get our solution right.”
+Translation — your pricing window is closing this quarter.

 Premium Insights